Top 15 Best Unsecured Business Loans

 A personal guarantee really isn’t such a negative thing – you’re surely planning on repaying your loan already, and if your business is a sole proprietorship (as are most small businesses), you are personally responsible for all business debts and liabilities anyway.
 However, an unsecured loan requiring a blanket lien, often referred to as a “UCC-1 lien,” a “general lien,” or a “general blanket lien,” is truly no less risky for the borrower than a “secured” loan requiring specific collateral; in some ways, it’s worse, because the lender has the power to seize any and all of your assets if you default.
 With that said, this type of loan may be the only option for businesses that don’t have any significant business assets to speak of, and therefore can’t qualify for a traditional (secured) loan.

-Okay, now that I’ve got all those pesky disclaimers out of the way, here’s my list of the top 10 best unsecured business loans for small businesses.
+Okay, now that we’ve got all those pesky disclaimers out of the way, here’s our list of the best unsecured business loans for small businesses.
 I’ve noted if the loan entails a UCC lien or personal guarantee.
 I’ll also talk a little bit about “self-securing” loan options.

 Table of Contents

 - What You Need To Apply For A Business Loan

 Getting a business loan once meant you had to go to a bank and list all of your qualifications and collateral; this is no longer the case.
 Today, there are many innovative financing products that even startups without any business experience or assets to speak of can qualify for.
 While more established businesses will likely find better rates and terms with a traditional business lender, startups without collateral should look into the following unsecured loan products.